Introduction

 Light vehicles include trailers and caravans with an aggregate trailer mass of 4.5 tonnes or less, including those fitted with breakaway brakes but not including those fitted with air or vacuum breakaway braking systems.

-NSW safety inspection reports are only valid for 6 months, excluding public passenger vehicles.
+NSW safety inspection reports for light vehicles are valid for 6 months, excluding public passenger vehicles.

 What you need to know

-• If your vehicle passes the safety inspection, your provider will send the inspection report to Transport for NSW electronically.
-If it doesn't, find out what happens if your vehicle fails a safety inspection.
+- If your vehicle passes the safety inspection, your provider will send the inspection report to Transport for NSW electronically.
+If it does not, find out what happens if your vehicle fails a safety inspection.

 How to get a safety check